 Vannessa Campfield, Tyson Hardy and Rose Saxton are three Boise State students whose career trajectories and educational opportunities have been indelibly shaped by the BUILD dairy program.
 In May and June of 2020, these three students had the opportunity to present their research at the annual BUILD Dairy Conference.

-BUILD, short for the Building University and Industry Linkages through Learning and Discovery program, operates within the Western Dairy Center at Utah State University.
-It currently sponsors research projects for eight doctoral, 40 masters and 18 undergraduate students across 11 universities, including Boise State.
+The BUILD program, short for the Building University and Industry Linkages through Learning and Discovery, operates within the Western Dairy Center at Utah State University.
+It currently sponsors research projects for eight doctoral, 40 master’s and 18 undergraduate students across 11 universities, including Boise State.

 Students in the program not only are awarded scholarships and generous stipends, they also gain unparalleled insight into the western dairy processing industry as members of the enormous network.
-Through frequent opportunities to present their research to industry leaders and dairy owners, students in the BUILD dairy network get the inside-scoop on the industry, find connections, participate in internships and job offers, and are able to find their niche doing research that support’s their state’s economy.
+Through frequent opportunities to present their research to industry leaders and dairy owners, students in the BUILD dairy network get the inside-scoop on the industry, find connections, participate in internships and land job offers.

-“It was about two weeks before I graduated with my bachelors in chemistry (with a forensic emphasis) that Dr. Owen McDougal talked to me about the BUILD dairy program.
-I thought about it for maybe five minutes and realized what a fantastic opportunity it would be,” said Campfield.
+“It was about two weeks before I graduated with my bachelor’s in chemistry (with a forensic emphasis) that Dr. Owen McDougal talked to me about the BUILD dairy program.
+I thought about it for maybe five minutes and realized what a fantastic opportunity it would be,” said Campfield, a second year chemistry masters student.

 Dairy’s Innovation Engine

-Despite the pervasive believe that Idaho is a spuds-only state, there’s more to Idaho than potatoes.
-Dairy production is actually Idaho’s number one agricultural commodity, and in 2018 it accounted for 31 percent of Idaho’s agricultural value – worth $2.38 billion dollars – according to the United States Department of Agriculture.
+Despite the pervasive believe that this is a spuds-only state, there’s more to Idaho than potatoes.
+Dairy production is actually Idaho’s number one agricultural commodity; in 2018 it accounted for 31 percent of Idaho’s agricultural value – worth $2.38 billion dollars – according to the United States Department of Agriculture.
 As it stands, Idaho is the third largest producer of dairy in the country.
-But Idaho also is home to something even more valuable: some of the brightest, most diligent and inspiring students in the world call Idaho home.
+But Idaho also is home to something even more valuable: some of the brightest, most diligent and inspiring students in the world.

 For Eric Bastian and Owen McDougal, these students are Idaho’s real gems.
-Bastian is the director of the Western Dairy Center and the vice president of Innovation Partnerships at Dairy West, and McDougal is a professor and the chemistry department chair at Boise State.
+Bastian is the director of the Western Dairy Center and the vice president of Innovation Partnerships at Dairy West.
+McDougal is a professor and the chair of Boise State’s chemistry department.
 Together, they have been working to ensure that Boise State students are prepared to lead the Idaho dairy production industry of the future through the BUILD program.

-Three years ago, Bastian sought participation from Boise State and McDougal sensed the opportunity BUILD offered students and to the region.
-Since then, McDougal has nurtured prepared his students to enter the rigorous and research-intensive program.
+When Bastian sought participation from Boise State three years ago, McDougal sensed the opportunity BUILD offered students and the region.
+Since then, McDougal has prepared his students to enter the rigorous and research-intensive program.

-In spring 2020, Idaho dairy production was rocked by the spread of the global COVID-19 pandemic.
-The swift decline in demand for milk products resulted in the waste of untold gallons of milk and dairy products.
+In spring 2020, Idaho dairy production was rocked by the spread of the COVID pandemic.
+Almost overnight, the demand for milk products was cut in half, which resulted in the waste of untold gallons of milk and dairy products.
 While the industry is beginning to return to normal operations, in Bastian’s eyes, what is needed to carry Idaho’s dairy production industry into the uncertain future is the innovative spirit of educated and creative students.

 “The main resource that’s required for any innovation to occur is a bright human mind.
 And that’s what we’re trying to do with this BUILD program is generate young, bright people like the ones you have at Boise State to get interested in what we’re doing and then provide that innovation engine that our industry desperately needs,” said Bastien.